In this Digital Altitude review, you will learn that it is all about whom you want to believe. There are often two sides to every story.

-To sign up, all it will cost you is $1 for a test drive.
-This trial period lasts for 2 weeks, and then you will need to make a decision.
+All it will cost you is $1 for a test drive to sign up.
+This trial period lasts for two weeks, and then you will need to make a decision.
 Do you go forward and pay for the first level product costing $37 or $60 per month, or do you find another employment opportunity?

 In the Aspire program, which is the first product you need to buy, you are advised that selling high ticket items is the way to make a lot of money.
 At this level, you can earn a 40% commission at the $37 a month level, 50% at the $60 level, and 60% at the $127 level.

-To make money at this company, you need to pay big just at the beginning level.
+You need to pay big just at the beginning level to make money at this company.
 Then to move up and make more money, you have to pay more out.
 The next level, Base, is almost $400.
-Then Rise is almost $1500, Ascend reaches almost $7,000, Peak is almost $12,000, and Apex hits almost $20,000.
+Then Rise is nearly $1500, Ascend reaches virtually $7,000, Peak is almost $12,000, and Apex hits nearly $20,000.

 These are all memberships you can sell.
 The commissions look good, and these products are all about training to be a successful businessman.
 But there is some bad news.

 The training material is an exact copy of other companies’ training material.
-In fact, they come from these two businesses- Six Figure Mentors and My Top Tier Business.
+They come from these two businesses- Six Figure Mentors and My Top Tier Business.
 We know this because Michael Force is in promotion videos for both companies.

 Can you make money at Digital Altitude?